tuub/theses-publisher-policies/policies.md

 #### Re-use permitted for...
 * Article in a journal or in a edited book volume
-* Preprint :white_check_mark:
+* Preprint: yes :white_check_mark:
-* Accepted manuscript: journal articles :white_check_mark: | yes :warning: 12 months embargo for articles in books
+* Accepted manuscript: yes :white_check_mark: | book chapters :warning: 12 months embargo for articles in books

 #### Re-use before official publication by publisher